Joel Toivola

-Joel Toivola (15 December 1915, Helsinki – 21 October 1999) was a Finnish diplomat and engineer.
+Joel Toivola (15 December 1915 – 21 October 1999) was a Finnish diplomat and engineer.

 Early life

+Toivola was born in Helsinki.
 He earned a bachelor's degree in political science.

 Career

 He was awarded the title of Special Envoy and Plenipotentiary Minister in 1970.
 He served as Ambassador to Beijing from 1961 to 1967.
 From 1969-1972 he served in the Ministry for Foreign Affairs administrative department and as Ambassador in Prague 1972-1976 and Bern 1976–1982.

 Personal life

 He donated his art collection to Varkaus Art Museum lle.
 Toivolan säätiö jakaa apurahoja Kiina-tutkimukselle.

 Joel Toivola's father Urho Toivola was also an Ambassador.